Lent: Etymology

+An Evangelical-Lutheran Mass at Hedvig Eleonora Church on the sixth Sunday of Lent.
+Purple is the liturgical colour of the Lenten season.

 Lent observers, including a confraternity of penitents, carrying out a street procession during Holy Week, in Granada, Nicaragua.
 The violet colour is often associated with penance and detachment.
 Similar Christian penitential practice is seen in other Christian countries, sometimes associated with fasting.